-Cigarettes are incredibly popular in America – over 30 million people smoke them regularly.
-But what makes these cancer sticks so addictive?
-In this article, we will discover how casual smoking can turn into a severe nicotine addiction before you even realize what’s happening.
-This article also analyzes why some people are more vulnerable to getting hooked, how nicotine changes your brain chemistry, the gradual stages of developing an addiction, how to know if your recreational smoking has gone overboard, and most importantly – how to get help.
+In America, smoke cigarettes – more than 30 million people do regularly.
+Then what makes these cancer sticks so addictive?
+Read this article, and you’ll learn how casual smoking can become a terrible nicotine addiction faster than you imagine.
+This article also looks into why some people can get more ‘hooked’ on smoking, where nicotine alters your brain chemistry, the gradual steps of becoming addicted, and when you know that your recreational smoking has gone beyond moderation and how to get help.

 Who’s Most at Risk of Getting Hooked?

-• Stress – Dealing with lots of chronic stress can make your brain more receptive to nicotine.
-Many people unconsciously start smoking to self-medicate anxiety or emotional distress.
+- Stress – Dealing with lots of chronic stress can make your brain more receptive to nicotine.
+A lot of people are enrolled in smoking without their knowledge as an implication to cater to anxiety or calm distress.

 How Does Nicotine Hijack Your Brain?